 Once you have defined the shared Meet Templates:

-- You can conduct the League Schedule Import, and all of your teams' meets will be pushed down to their own Schedules, with your shared Meet Template attached
+- If all the teams in your league use SwimTopia, you can conduct the League Schedule Import, and all of your teams' meets will be pushed down to their own Schedules, with your shared Meet Template attached

 - If your team admins create any new meets (or have already created their meets), they'll see the shared Meet Template on their list of Meet Templates, and they can select the league's Meet Template for their new meets.